 I remember him in first grade screaming at me in front of the whole class, because I was having trouble understanding a math problem.
-I also remember in first grade, we were doing our first painting and I forgot to wet my brush after dunking it with another color and I accidentally mixed that blue and the yellow making what was supposed to be a yellow, green.
-However, instead of giving me a chance to correct my mistake he just told me that I couldn’t paint that day.
+I also remember in first grade, we were doing our first painting and I forgot to wet my brush after dunking it with another color and I accidentally mixed the blue and the yellow ...
+[I]nstead of giving me a chance to correct my mistake he just told me that I couldn’t paint that day.
 I laid my head down on the desk feeling devastated ...
 I remember in third grade, I misunderstood a homework assignment and he literally shamed me for the whole afternoon.
 It was a lot of things like that during the time he was my teacher.

-...When I was in second grade Mr. M hung me by the legs, over a hockey rink wall.
-Mr. M was helping kids over the wall and when he lifted me over to the other side; he grabbed me by the legs and hung me over the wall upside-down with my hands on the ground, and I did not know he was going to do this.
+...When I was in second grade, Mr. M hung me by the legs over a hockey rink wall.
+Mr. M was helping kids over the wall and when he lifted me over to the other side, he grabbed me by the legs and hung me over the wall upside-down with my hands on the ground, and I did not know he was going to do this.
 I was freaked.
 I told my mom about it and she gave Mr. M a good piece of her mind.
 She told me he felt bad and realized he was wrong.
 However, when Mr. M saw me at school, he told me that he didn’t do anything wrong and that I was being too sensitive.
-I know realize that’s a sign of teacher bullying.
+I now realize that’s a sign of teacher bullying.

 Mr. M also would inappropriately tease me in second grade in ways that were not appropriate to tease small children.
 Basically, he teased me in ways that are okay to tease adults, but not children.
 My parents of course told him to stop it.